 Cut or Snag Penetration by a foreign object on runways and ramps, or in shops or storage areas.
-Action: Remove from service if injury extends into fabric.
+Remove from aircraft if injury extends into fabric.

-Ozone or Weather Checking/Cracking Random pattern of shallow sidewall cracks usually caused by ozone deterioration, prolonged exposure to weather, or improper storage.

-Action: Remove from service if fabric is visible.
+Ozone or Weather Checking/Cracking Random pattern of shallow sidewall cracks usually caused by age deterioration, prolonged exposure to weather, or improper storage.
+Remove from aircraft if fabric is visible.

 Radial or Circumferential Cracks Cracking condition found in the sidewall/shoulder area; remove from aircraft if down to fabric.
 Can result from underinflated or overloaded operation.
-Action: Remove from service if fabric is visible.